Helios113/deep_nano/content/authors/Nikolas Xeni/_index.md

   - PhD Students

 ---
-Nikolas is a PhD student and his work is developing numerical models for simulations and modeling of nanoelectronics and semiconductor devices.
+Nikolas is a PhD student and his work focuses on developing numerical models for simulations and modeling of nanoelectronic and semiconductor devices.